 Before you come up with your marketing strategy and apply all these must-do marketing tips, make sure to define what your goals are and how best to achieve these goals.
 Once you identify what the goal is then you must figure out how you will measure the success of your hotel marketing campaign.
 Start off analyzing the data that is readily available to you on Google Analytics and look over the metrics on all your social media activities using Facebook Insights.
 In this way, you can discover new marketing opportunities and make an informed marketing decision.

-As we near the end of 2015, hoteliers need to evaluate all the marketing channels to see what strategies worked for them and what didn’t.
+As we near the end of the year, hoteliers need to evaluate all the marketing channels to see what strategies worked for them and what didn’t.
 Once that’s figured out, then deciding where to allocate most of your marketing budget will get easier.
-Get your marketing strategy in place and be on your way to the path of success by applying these 10 resolutions.
+Get your marketing strategy in place and be on your way to the path of success by applying these ten resolutions.